 Spanish intermediate, Japanese intermediate, Korean conversational.

-Dr Moore has also set up an interesting internship initiative in Geneva and was invited to speak about this for the Higher Education Academy (HEA) event 'Politics and International Relations and Employability' at the University of East Anglia in 2013 and at a similar HEA event at Oxford Brookes University in 2014.
+Dr Moore was invited to speak about her Practicum for the Higher Education Academy (HEA) event 'Politics and International Relations and Employability' at the University of East Anglia in 2013 and at a similar HEA event at Oxford Brookes University in 2014.